 5 Elements to Design Virtual Ice-breakers

 Have a Purpose: Ask yourself, “what’s your purpose with ice-breakers activities?”
 Introducing new hires?
-Or bringing your teams together and let them know each other?
+Or bringing your teams together and letting them know each other?
 First, you must establish a purpose clearly.

-Help Employees Feel Comfortable: A virtual ice-breaker activity will be successful if your employees feel comfortable to participate.
+Help Employees Feel Comfortable: A virtual ice-breaker activity will be successful if your employees feel comfortable participating.
 Tell your team clearly what’s the purpose of these activities and encourage everyone to participate.

 Timely: Probably your virtual teams are calling from different time zones, so take time into account.
 Do you want your ice-breaker activities to be a quick 10-minutes or 30-minutes?